Muukid/muTrueType/README.md

 * `MUTT_INVALID_MAX_ZONES`: the "maxZones" value specified in the maxp table was invalid.

+* `MUTT_INVALID_METRIC_DATA_FORMAT`: the "metricDataFormat" value specified in the hhea table was invalid.

 * `MUTT_MISSING_REQUIRED_TABLE`: a required table could not be located.

+Most of these errors getting triggered imply that rather the data is corrupt (especially in regards to checksum errors), uses some extension or format not supported by this library (such as OpenType), has accidental incorrect values, or is purposely malformed to attempt to get out of the memory region of the file data.

 ## Result name function